memetics19/covid-19-infrastructure/README.md

 cd tests
 python ./cord-processing.py
 ```
-It should produce v12* files in the same folder
+It should produce v12* files in the same folder.
+File v12_sentences.json contains all extracted entities on sentenses level.